dai-shi/waku/README.md

 #### Server components

 Waku follows React conventions including [server components](https://github.com/reactjs/rfcs/blob/main/text/0188-server-components.md) and [server actions](https://react.dev/reference/react/use-server).
 Server components can be made async and can securely perform server-side logic and data fetching.
 Feel free to use heavy dependencies since they aren't included in the client bundle.
-That also means they have no interactivity.
+They have no interactivity or access to browser APIs since they run exclusively on the server.

 ```tsx
 // server component